SVRepair: Structured Visual Reasoning for Automated Program Repair: Experiments

 \subsection{Implementation Details}

 For SVR, we use Qwen3-VL-8B~\cite{qwen3technicalreport} as the base VLM for supervised fine-tuning.
-Qwen3-VL-8B offers a favorable trade-off between model capability and computational cost, enabling efficient deployment while maintaining competitive performance.
-The training is performed on 8 NVIDIA H20 96GB GPUs, and the process includes three epochs, which balance the convergence and over-fitting.

-The model is trained for 2 epochs to achieve optimal convergence while mitigating the risk of overfitting.
-The learning rate is set to 1e-5 throughout the training process.
+Qwen3-VL-8B offers a favorable trade-off between model capability and computational cost, as larger models (e.g., 72B or 235B) are costly to use inside an iterative repair loop.
+Following the final experimental record, SVR is trained on 177k samples for 2 epochs with a batch size of 128 and a learning rate of $1.0\times10^{-5}$.
+Throughout the paper, we refer to this training stage as supervised fine-tuning (SFT).